to-do-committee/to-do-committee.github.io/README.md

 # to-do-committee.github.io

+This is the website of the TO-DO committee of the study association Nobis Cura Futuri at Campus Fryslân (Univeristy of Groningen), create by @tabrom.

-source template for website: https://www.tooplate.com/view/2119-gymso-fitness
+Source template for website: https://www.tooplate.com/view/2119-gymso-fitness